-Stopping alcohol use or drug use is just the beginning of the recovery process.
-You or your family members must learn new ways to cope with daily life, including how to have fun or deal with stress, anger, or social situations without using drugs or drinking alcohol.
+Stopping alcohol or drug use is just the beginning of the recovery process.
+You or your family member must learn new ways to cope with daily life, including how to have fun or deal with stress, anger, or social situations without using drugs or alcohol.
 Learning these new skills is a lot of work.

 Many treatment programs recommend or require attendance at self-help groups.
 By attending, many people make new friends who help them stay in recovery.
 The number of meetings required varies by treatment program.
-Many programs require participants to attend “90 meetings in 90 days,” as AA and NA recommend.
-Some treatment programs encourage people to find a “sponsor,” that is, someone who has been in the group for a while and can offer personal support and advice.
+Many programs require participants to attend 90 meetings in 90 days.
+Some treatment programs encourage people to find a “sponsor" - someone who has been in the group for a while and can offer personal support and advice.

 There are self-help groups for family members, too.